 In this article, I’ll be going into details that will help you understand, use and find different Instagram styles, along with examples that fit your brand’s voice for your new Instagram Layout.

 Let’s talk about the different types of layouts that can be applied to your brand.
-A great layout can be a temporary or permanent template that your brand can use to gain better aesthetics and can show your audience that you ace thought into getting your image across or just plain fun.
+A great Instagram layout can show your audience that you put thought into getting your brand’s image.

 Style 1: Checkerboard